zudmonaite/sql-analysis-project/README.md

 Calculated totals, unique counts, sums, and averages by LocationId.
 Filtered work orders based on cost thresholds for reporting purposes.

-**Skills demonstrated:**

-- Writing SELECT queries with multiple JOINs
-- Applying WHERE filters and ORDER BY clauses
-- Using aggregate functions (COUNT, SUM, AVG)
-- Structuring queries for clear, reusable results

 ## Advanced SQL

 This section demonstrates my ability to handle complex SQL queries and business reporting scenarios using advanced techniques.